wborn/openhab-grafana/README.md

 Webview url="/static/demo.html?dashboard=wifireception&from=now-1w&to=now&panel=10&width=600&height=300&render=true&refresh=5000" height=9
 ```

 A rendered panel image is used when the URL contains `render=true`.
 To let the library calculate the width and height of a panel use `width=auto` and `height=auto`.
-It will then use then use the width and height of the frame for the Grafana URL values.
+It will then use the width and height of the frame for the Grafana URL values.
 The `refresh=5000` URL parameter makes the library reload the Grafana panel image every 5 seconds.
 Refresh can be disabled by omitting the value or by using `refresh=0`.

 *Render 2* shows how ESH item values can be used for customizing the render, width, height and  refresh parameters.